+Using Information Gain rather than unweighted Overlap distance to define similarity in IB1 improves its performance on several NLP tasks [15, 25, 24].
+The positive effect of Information Gain on performance prompted us to develop an alternative approach in which the instance memory is restructured in such a way that it contains the same information as before, but in a compressed decision tree structure.
+We call this algorithm IGTREE [12] (see Figure 4.4 for an illustration).
+In this structure, similar to the tree-structured instance base described above, instances are stored as paths of connected nodes which contain classification information.
+Nodes are connected via arcs denoting feature values.
 Information Gain is used to determine the order in which instance feature-values are added as arcs to the tree.
 The reasoning behind this compression is that when the computation of information gain points to one feature clearly being the most important in classification, search can be restricted to matching a test instance to those memory instances that have the same feature-value as the test instance at that feature.
 Instead of indexing all memory instances only once on this feature, the instance memory can then be optimized further by examining the second most important feature, followed by the third most important feature, etc. Again, considerable compression is obtained as similar instances share partial paths.

-Figure 3.4: A pruned IGTREE for the instance base of Figure 3.2.
+Figure 4.4: A pruned IGTREE for the instance base of Figure 4.2.
 The classification for the test instance is found by top down search of the tree, and returning the class label (default) of the node after the last matching feature-value (arc).
-Note that this tree is essentially a compressed version of the tree in Figure 3.3.
+Note that this tree is essentially a compressed version of the tree in Figure 4.3.